-- Goal 2, Action 2: An area of concern is the academic performance of English Learners.
+• Goal 2, Action 2: An area of concern is the academic performance of English Learners.
 There is a need to strengthen integrated ELD instruction and designated ELD.
-With over a year in distance learning, English learners have struggled with language acquisition skills resulting in greater achievement gaps, and 0% reclassification rate in 2020-21 school year.
+After over a year in distance learning, English learners have struggled with language acquisition skills resulting in greater achievement gaps.
+Although our reclassification rated increase from 0% to 9.4%, in the 2022-23 school year, we are still short of our goal of 20%.
 In addition, Collegiate has experienced an increase in 'newcomer' ELs.
 It is critical that ELs receive differentiated supports and instruction to ensure mastery of grade level standards and English language proficiency which will result in higher reclassification rates, and a decline in long-term ELs, improving academic outcomes for ELs.
 The ELD Instructional Aide will provide academic support for newcomers.
-Collegiate will leverage the newly designed Instructional Leadership Team that has and will continue to receive extensive training on literacy strategies to provide teachers with ELD accommodations and strategies to implement in the classroom.
+Collegiate will leverage the newly designed Grade-level Leadership Team and external partner to seek strategies for providing teachers with ELD accommodations and strategies to implement in the classroom.